siavashmhi/AutoMinIO/README.md

 ansible-playbook -i inventory/inventory.ini playbooks/minio.yml
 ```

-### After all step you can see minio console with your domain for example minio.cloudflow.ir.
+### After completing all the steps, you will see the MinIO console with your domain, for example, minio.cloudflow.ir.

 ![minio console](./images/minio-console.png "minio console")